 Everything you need - from traditional theatre curtains to bespoke designs

-Our comprehensive range of high specification, durable curtains caters for a wide variety of needs from the community and school hall to the traditional theatre.
+Camstage offers traditional theatre curtains and a comprehensive range of high specification, durable curtains that cater to a wide variety of needs from community and school halls to the traditional theatres and cinemas.

 Curtains come in many shapes and sizes as do the spaces in which they hang.
 And we have every type of curtain for every type of space, as well as the equipment needed to operate them.